cfpb/design-manual/ui-toolkit/notifications.md

 <div class="content-67 content-first">

-<p>Use distinct icons, contrasting colors, prominent placement and text to indicate errors.
-Don’t rely on just one method, as users can have many different accessibility needs (color blind users, visually impaired users, users with motor control issues).</p>
+<p>Use distinct icons, contrasting colors, prominent placement, and text to indicate errors.
+Don’t rely on just one method as users can have many different accessibility needs (for example, color blindness, visually impairment, or motor control issues).</p>

 </div>